CarstenCarsten/sdnd-project-1/README.md

 Another shortcoming could be the detection of curves, currently only straight lines are implemented.

+As the challenge video shows, in some light and shadow situation, the lane line is not the part with the highest gradient.
 ###3.
 Suggest possible improvements to your pipeline

 A possible improvement would be to smooth out or average the x and y coordinates of the left and right lines.
 This would improve the "jumpiness" of the lines, and would smooth out found paralell lines.